What we’re about

 We organize 3 to 5-day long weekend trips to National Parks in the US, in a comfortable mode with economy hotels' accommodations and getting around in a locally rented van with no more than 6 people in a group.

-Among others in 2025 we want to go to Hawaii Volcanoes, Haleakalā in Hawaii (with a possible stretch to the National Park of American Samoa), and Voyageurs and Isle Royale National Parks in Minnesota.
-For 2026 the plan is to explore National Parks overseas: Norway's, Eastern Europe's, South Korea's and New Zealand's.
-Check on the group's Calendar – 2025 is fulled wholly with each event described, and 2026 is well outlined.
+In 2026 we want to go to Hawaii Volcanoes, Haleakalā in Hawaii (with a possible stretch to the National Park of American Samoa), Voyageurs and Isle Royale National Parks in Minnesota, Riding Mountain and Theodor Roosevelt National Parks in Canada and North Dakota.
+Overseas: for 2026 the plan is to explore National Parks in Norway, and in 2027 - in Chile, Peru, South Korea and New Zealand.

 As to the past - feel free to click on the below photo albums of the parks that we've done in the previous three years:

-- Death Valley, Yosemite, Redwood, Lassen Volcanic and Pinnacles in California,
+- Death Valley, Yosemite, Redwood, Lassen Volcanic, Channel Islands, Joshua Tree and Pinnacles in California,

-- Saguaro and Petrified Forest, and Grand Canyon in Arizona,
+- Saguaro and Petrified Forest, and Grand Canyon, Horseshoe Bend in Arizona,

 - White Sands and Carlsbad Caverns in New Mexico and Guadalupe Mountain in Texas,